PassiveLogic/differentiable-swift-examples/Sources/DifferentiableSwiftExamplesDocumentation/DifferentiableSwiftExamples.docc/SharpEdgesInDifferentiableSwift.md

 # Sharp edges in differentiable Swift

-This is an overview of some of the currently missing capabilities in differentiable Swift.
+An overview of some of the currently missing capabilities in differentiable Swift.

 ## Overview